-ATTENDANCE POLICY (Barbering):
+ATTENDANCE POLICY (Barbering-Niles campus only):

-Raphael's School of Beauty Culture, Department of Barbering does not, in any way, take away or deduct hours earned by any student for any reason.
-Raphael's School of Beauty Culture, Department of Barbering does not give credit for hours not properly earned.
+Raphael's School of Beauty Culture, Inc., Department of Barbering does not, in any way, take away or deduct hours earned by any student for any reason.
+Raphael's School of Beauty Culture, Inc., Department of Barbering does not give credit for hours not properly earned.
 Students are responsible for properly clocking in and out to the nearest 1⁄4 hour each the day.

-- · Students must follow the schedule they have indicated on the attendance schedule form or contract. - Students who arrive at school tardy are required to call the school prior to their scheduled start time.
+- Students must follow the schedule they have indicated on the attendance schedule form or contract. - Students who arrive at school tardy are required to call the school prior to their scheduled start time.
 No one will be permitted to sign in later than 30 minutes past their scheduled start time without a professional note excusing the tardiness. - If you arrive less than 30 minutes after your scheduled start time and you do not have a professional note to excuse the tardiness the day will be documented as an unexcused absence. - Class begins promptly at 9:00 a.m.
 If you arrive after 9:00 a.m. you will take tickets on the Student Clinic floor. - Students are responsible to make up any work missed in theory and practical classes they do not attend. - If you are sent home or if you leave by your own decision prior to your scheduled end time for any reason the day will be documented as an unexcused absence and may result in being discontinued from the program, - If you do not come to school in the proper school uniform, you will be sent home. - Students are obligated to attend school 16 Saturday hours each calendar month.
-Failing to fulfill this obligation will delay graduation and taking the Ohio State Barber Board licensing examination. - Class starts promptly at 9:00 A.M.
-All students must be signed in by 9:15 A.M. to be permitted into the class.
-Any students arriving after their scheduled start time will not be permitted to sign in.
-They will be sent home and the day will be documented as an unexcused absence which could result in being discontinued from the program. - Daily time sheets are to be filled in by the student and signed by the instructor in charge at the end of every day.
+Failing to fulfill this obligation will delay graduation and taking the Ohio State Barber Board licensing examination. - Daily time sheets are to be filled in by the student and signed by the instructor in charge at the end of every day.
 Please be aware that 30 consecutive days of unexcused absences is cause for termination.

-PROFESSIONAL DEVELOPMENT CODE OF CONDUCT (Barbering):
+PROFESSIONAL DEVELOPMENT CODE OF CONDUCT (Barbering-Niles campus only):

-Raphael's School of Beauty Culture, Department of Barbering reserves the right to suspend or dismiss a student for any reason, including but not limited to the following: failure to attend classes regularly; breach of School's Policies for Professional Development; breach of Ohio State Barber Board's rules and regulations; falsification of school records or timesheets; and failure to make cash payments.
+Raphael's School of Beauty Culture, Inc., Department of Barbering reserves the right to suspend or dismiss a student for any reason, including but not limited to the following: failure to attend classes regularly; breach of School's Policies for Professional Development; breach of Ohio State Barber Board's rules and regulations; falsification of school records or timesheets; and failure to make cash payments.
 In addition: